How To Dye Easter Eggs – With Kool Aid!

 Note: To hard boil eggs for coloring, put the eggs in a sauce pan and cover with water.
 Bring the water to a rolling boil, then remove from the heat and let the eggs sit in the hot water for 10 to 15 minutes.

-I would also suggest laying down an old towel or some newspapers to protect your work surface. *Just to be safe*
+I like to begin by laying down an old towel to protect the work surface.

 Empty a packet of Kool Aid into the cup of water and stir to dissolve.